Open your eyes to science!

 - Informational content: effectiveness at communicating the phenomenon or concept

-- Technical proficiency: focus, composition, depth of field, image processing
+- Technical proficiency: focus, composition, depth of field, photo processing

 - Artistic and Visual Impact: aesthetic quality, visual and emotional appeal

-Also, a People Choice Award will be selected through the best 10 photos in a voting process on MILSET social media platforms
+Also, a People Choice Award will be selected through the best 10 photos in a voting process on MILSET social media platforms, selected the 3 most voted to receive a certificate.

 A maximum of 3 photos will be selected to receive awards: